 - Eclipse 5

-For more information, please contact your Air Tahiti Nui agency, reservation service, or travel agent.
+For more information, contact your Air Tahiti Nui Agency, your reservation service or your travel agent.